O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 14. This arm beneath your head!

-👉 He offers his arm to support the captain’s head.
+👉 The poet offers his arm to support the captain’s head, showing his care and concern for the fallen leader.

 15. It is some dream that on the deck,